nats-io/java-nats-server-runner/README.md

 By default, the server is found in your path in this order:
 - the `executablePath` set in the builder
 - the path found in the `nats_server_path` environment variable
-- the path set via `NatsRunnerUtils.setServerPath`
+- the path set via `NatsRunnerUtils.setServerPath` (deprecated, prefer setting in builder)
 - `nats-server` somewhere in the machine's path.

 For simple setup, constructors work well